Email Channels

 Each email channel has several configurable options:

-- Brain: Select which brain the AI assistant should search when working on tickets in this channel.
-Different channels can use different brains, which is useful when you support multiple products.
+- Brains: tick one or more brains the AI assistant should search when working on tickets in this channel.
+Different channels can use different combinations, which is useful when you support multiple products.
 See Brains for details.

 Branding